Mechanization and Modernization Agreement 1960

-The Mechanization and Modernization (M&M) Agreement of 1960 was an agreement reached by California longshoremen unions: International Longshore and Warehouse Union (ILWU), the International Longshoremen's Association (ILA), and the Pacific Maritime Association.
+The Mechanization and Modernization (M&M) Agreement of 1960 was an agreement reached by the International Longshore and Warehouse Union (ILWU) and the Pacific Maritime Association.
 This agreement applied to workers on the Pacific Coast of the United States, the West Coast of Canada, and Hawaii.
-The original agreement was contracted for five years and would be in effect until July 1, 1966.
+The original agreement was for a five-year term and was to remain in effect until July 1, 1966.

 The Hanjin terminal at The Port of Long Beach.

 Origins

-Prior to the 1940s, the majority of cargo movement in ports were mainly done by hand and required a large number of skilled workers.
-There were some new technologies that were introduced in order to aid in the movement of shipments, such as rope slings, dollys, forklifts, and even cranes that helped longshoremen take large loads off of ships.
-However, longshoremen were still needed as they were skilled to maximize the space in each container.
+Prior to the 1940s, most cargo was moved by hand and required a large number of workers.
+Even with the use of rope slings, dollies, forklifts, and cranes to take large loads off of ships experienced longshoremen were still needed to maximize the space in each container.

 The methods of cargo movement differed greatly between each port on the Pacific Coast.
-Depending on the size of the cargo and what was being shipped, many ports required extensive manual labor of dock workers while others required the use of specialized mechanical cranes to hoist large truck containers off of ships.
+Depending on the size of the cargo and what was being shipped, many ports required extensive manual labor of dock workers while others required the use of specialized mechanical cranes to hoist large truck containers off ships.

 After World War II, the demand for a more efficient way of loading and unloading cargo brought new technology to ports that would require less workers to move shipments.
+Containerization, which took that technology further than previous efforts, was first introduced to U.S. ports in the late 1950s.

 Provisions

-Harry Bridges, then current leader of the ILWU, designed the Mechanization and Modernization Agreement, which was signed on October 18, 1960.
-It distinguished between 3 classes of longshoremen workers.
-Depending on the level of worker, each worker could guarantee a certain set of benefits.
+Harry Bridges, then leader of the ILWU, negotiated the Mechanization and Modernization Agreement, which was signed on October 18, 1960.
+It distinguished between three classes of longshoremen workers.
+Depending on the level of worker, each worker was guaranteed a certain set of benefits.